Pingtan Island: Culture

 A 430000 sqft museum, the Pingtan Art Museum, is currently under construction in the island.
 The museum, designed by the Chinese-American firm MAD Studio on an artificial island, is scheduled for completion in 2016.

 Places of interest

 Because of Pingtan's location, it experiences strong sea winds throughout the entire year.
 To combat the weather, villagers build their houses with rocks.
 The old traditional stone-built houses are resistant to wind and roaring waves.
 Moreover, the house are comfortable to live in.
 This special architectural style attracts many tourists and boosts economic growth.
 Beigang village is a famous fishing villages, featuring a large number of stone houses.
 Pingtan has a large ancient cultural building named Haitan Ancient City, a popular vacation site.

 The flat beach in Pingtan is also an attractive destination, featuring a long coastline and pristine beach.
-Longfengtou Beach is a famous beach, covering about 21 hectares, at 9.5 kilometers long.
+Longfengtou Beach is a famous beach, covering about 21 hectares (52 acres), at 9.5 kilometers (6 miles) long.
 It is located next to Haitan Bay.